iotaledger/hornet/documentation/docs/getting_started/using_docker.md

 docker pull gohornet/hornet:latest && docker tag gohornet/hornet:latest hornet:latest
 ```

 We recommend that you run on host network to improve performance.
-Otherwise, you are going to have to publish ports using iptables NAT which is slower.
+Otherwise, you will have to publish ports using iptables NAT which is slower.

 ```sh
 docker run \